Effective Date of Policy:

 - Individuals held accountable for damage to a common area will be held financially responsible and will be billed by the Office of Student Accounts, upon request of the Office of Housing & Residence Life.

-Students responsible for malicious damage to common areas will not only be billed for the damage, but disciplinary action may also be taken.
+Students responsible for malicious damage to common areas will not only be billed for the damage, but may also be subject to disciplinary action

 Purpose of Policy